Bank sort codes

 For all other users of the bank sort code file, the structure of the bank sort code, as well as the structure of the bank sort code file is summarised in an information sheet.
 In the annex to this information sheet you will find, amongst other things, an overview of the new record structure.

 As agreed with the central associations of the German banking industry, the bank sort code files will be updated on a quarterly basis on the Monday following the first Saturday in March, June, September and December.
-The files currently available contain the data valid for the period from 7 September 2020 to 6 December 2020.
-The files required for the next update on 7 December 2020 can be downloaded here as from November 2020.
-The cut-off date is 16 October 2020.
+The files currently available contain the data valid for the period from 7 June 2021 to 5 September 2021.
+The files required for the next update on 6 September 2021 can be downloaded here as from August 2021.
+The cut-off date is 16 July 2021.

 Deriving the BIC from a German IBAN (IBAN only rule)